cyrcab/node-express-template-orm/README.md

 ### Template Node Backend + Express + Prisma

-It's a template for a backend that will be used with a frontend (like React, Vue, Angular, etc.).
+It's a template for a backend using JavaScript that will be used with a frontend (like React, Vue, Angular, etc.).
 Using this template, you will be able to create a backend with a database (PostgreSQL) and a GraphQL API using Prisma.
 MongoDB and SQL are also available.